collective/collective.upgrade/README.rst

     http://localhost:8080/@@collective.upgrade.form?submitted=1

+Additionally you can add parameter ``&dry_run=1`` for testing the migration without doing any commit.

 Use the ``--help`` option for more details::

     $ bin/upgrade-portals --help
-    usage: upgrade-portals [-h] [-l FILE] [-z FILE] [-d] [-U] [-G PROFILE_ID] [-A] [PATH [PATH ...]]
+    usage: upgrade-portals [-h] [-l FILE] [-z FILE] [-d] [-u USERNAME] [-D] [-n] [-U] [-G PROFILE_ID] [-A]
+                        [PATH [PATH ...]]

     Upgrade CMF portals in a Zope 2 application using GenericSetup upgrade steps

     positional arguments:
     PATH                  Run upgrades for the portals at the given paths only (default: upgrade all CMF portals in the Zope app)

     optional arguments:
     -h, --help            show this help message and exit -l FILE, --log-file FILE
                             Log upgrade messages, filtered for duplicates, to FILE -z FILE, --zope-conf FILE
                             The "zope.conf" FILE to use when starting the Zope2 app.
 Can be omitted when used as a zopectl "run" script.
     -d, --disable-link-integrity
                             When upgrading a portal using plone.app.linkintegrity,
                             disable it during the upgrade.
-      -u, --username
+    -u USERNAME, --username USERNAME
                             Specify username to use during the upgrade (if not provided, a special user will run the upgrade).
-      -D, --pdb
-                            When upgrading a portal enable post-mortem debugging.
+    -D, --pdb             When upgrading a portal enable post-mortem debugging.
+    -n, --dry-run         When in dry-run there will be no commits.

     upgrades:
     -U, --skip-portal-upgrade
                             Skip running the upgrade steps for the core Plone baseline profile.
     -G PROFILE_ID, --upgrade-profile PROFILE_ID
                             Run all upgrade steps for the given profile (default: upgrade all installed extension profiles)
     -A, --skip-all-profiles-upgrade
                             Skip running all upgrade steps for all installed extension profiles.